 Even if you are not into photography, the entire experience of the market and early morning Shikara ride is very charming.
 You will definitely take an hour out and observe how the entire market works while sipping down on a hot cup of Kahwa in a Shikara.

 I hope the information above on the floating vegetable market of Srinagar and the flower market was of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.